DCC-EX/dcc-ex.github.io/docs/_sources/get-started/assembly.rst.txt

 Assembly
 ========

 Let's start with the basics and add as you see fit.
-For this install, you'll need the items lited on the `Get Started <index.html>`_ page, plus:
+For this install, you'll need the items listed on the `Get Started <index.html>`_ page, plus:

 * 18 to 16 AWG twisted pair hookup wire to connect your tracks
 * A 2.5mm x 5.5mm Female DC Plug to Screw Terminal (optional)

 .. image:: ../_static/images/basic_setup.jpg
    :alt: Command Station Setup
+   :width: 800px
+   :align: center

-**Figure 1** - basic setup
+**Figure 1** - basic setup (click to enlarge picture)

-* For an Uno, Nano or other microcontroller, please see `Using a different microcontroller <../reference/hardware/microcontrollers.md>`_.
-If you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see `Motor Controllers <../reference/hardware/motor-boards.md>`_
+* For an Uno, Nano or other microcontroller, please see `Using a different microcontroller <../reference/hardware/microcontroller-boards.html>`_.
+If you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see `Motor Controllers <../reference/hardware/motor-boards.html>`_

 For a video on how to do this, click here **link coming soon**